LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 ```

 The W3C standard describes a ["Standard Gamepad"](https://w3c.github.io/gamepad/#dfn-standard-gamepad) that all _known_ gamepads should be remapped to.
-We're verifying that the current gamepad has this mapping in our `onConnected` method above.
+I verify that the current gamepad has this mapping in our `onConnected` method above.
-This allows us to support most commonly used gamepads like Playstation and xBox with one configuration.
+This allows includes most commonly used gamepads like PlayStation and Xbox with one configuration.

-Now, all we need to do is poll the state in our gameloop:

 ```java
 public void onAnimationFrame(double timestamp) {